Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

 - Punctured holes in the lid

-This indicates that there might be some sort of leak or that the capsule has been breached.
+This suggests that there may be a leak or that the capsule has been compromised.

 You can assume that moisture has probably started to seep in and has most likely started to oxidize your coffee.